 Since its launch on the autumn of 2016 we’ve been on the ITV Tonight Programme, on the BBC and in The Independent.
 We’ve put pressure on politicians and met with the NUS.

-There is still much more to do, but we will continue to challenge: the use of monthly compound interest in rapidly driving up student debt; the use of the Retail Price Index (RPI) as a form of measuring inflation; and how the imposition of an additional 3% interest on top of RPI can be justified in a era of record-low rates of interest charged on government borrowing.
+There is still much more to do, but we will continue to challenge: the use of monthly compound interest in rapidly driving up student debt; the use of the Retail Price Index (RPI) as a form of measuring inflation; and how the imposition of an additional 3% interest on top of RPI can be justified when the government can not only borrow at lower rates but also lends of other ages at much rates of interest.